Article III: Academic Conduct

 - In the event the Honor Committee decides not to forward a case to the Campus Life and Community Standards Committee - all materials concerning the case will be removed from the student’s educational records.

-- The Honor Committee will notify the course instructor and the accuser of its decision and report the results to the Dean of Students Office.
+- The Honor Committee will notify the course instructor and the accuser of its decision and report the results to the Center for Student Success.

-- If the case is forwarded to the Campus Life and Community Standards Committee, an Honor Committee Report will be submitted to the Dean of Students Office by the Panel Moderator, along with the written and typed statements of the accused, accuser(s), and instructor.
+- If the case is forwarded to the Campus Life and Community Standards Committee, an Honor Committee Report will be submitted to the Center for Student Success by the Panel Moderator, along with the written and typed statements of the accused, accuser(s), and instructor.
 Additionally, the Moderator or another member of the Review Panel will be required to attend the Campus Life and Community Standards Committee hearing to present the facts and information gathered by the Panel.

 - If the student admits to violating the Honor Code either to the instructor or to the Honor Committee, an expedited review process may be followed.
-If the instructor, the student, and a representative from the Dean of Students Office agree to an expedited process, and if the student has not previously been found responsible of violating the Honor Code and does not have more than one Non-Academic Disciplinary Warning, then a meeting between those parties will be arranged to discuss and resolve the Honor Code violation.
+If the instructor, the student, and a representative from the Center for Student Success agree to an expedited process, and if the student has not previously been found responsible of violating the Honor Code and does not have more than one Non-Academic Disciplinary Warning, then a meeting between those parties will be arranged to discuss and resolve the Honor Code violation.
 Non-Academic disciplinary history at Suspension, Probation, or multiple Warnings will automatically result in a hearing.
 If only one prior Non- Academic Warning exists, the student has the choice of a formal hearing or the expedited review process.

-- The instructor will assign academic course work sanctions, and the representative of the Dean of Students Office, in consultation with the Chair of the Honor Committee, will assign College sanctions, including, but not limited to, developmental sanctions.
-The Faculty member, Honor Committee, and representative from the Deans of Students Office would have access to student history to help support their decision.
+- The instructor will assign academic course work sanctions, and the representative of the Center for Student Success, in consultation with the Chair of the Honor Committee, will assign College sanctions, including, but not limited to, developmental sanctions.
+The Faculty member, Honor Committee, and a representative from the Center for Student Success would have access to student history to help support their decision.

-- A meeting will be set up between the accused, the instructor of the course, a member of the Honor Committee and a representative from the Dean of Students Office to discuss and resolve the Honor Code violation.
+- A meeting will be set up between the accused, the instructor of the course, a member of the Honor Committee and a representative from the Center for Student Success to discuss and resolve the Honor Code violation.

 Honor Code Article VI